framely/community/docs/reference/providers/native.md

 #### Implementation

 Implementation is the dependency info for linking implementation source code.
-The format of implementation should be `group:project`, for example `io.opencui.extensions:helloworld`.
-For more information about implementation, see [Develop Extension](extension.md#develop-extension).
+The format of implementation should be `group:project`:
-- `group`: group in **build.gradle** of this project.
+- `group`: group in **build.gradle** of your project, for example `io.opencui.extensions`.
-- `project`: the sub directory name you created.
+- `project`: the subdirectory name you created.

+Therefore, the Implementation should look like `io.opencui.extensions:helloworld`.
+See [Develop Extension](extension.md#develop-extension) for more information.

 ::: thumbnail
 ![implementation](/images/provider/nativeprovider/implementation.png)
 :::

-## Wire Native Provider
+## Wire and Configure
-After a native provider is registered on platform, anyone can use it by wiring this implementation to its interface in chatbot's integration.
-To wire native provider, you can follow these steps below:
+After a native provider is registered on platform, anyone can use it by wiring the implementation to its interface in chatbot's integration and configure it.
+To wire and configure native provider, you can follow these steps below:

 1. **Declare service interface.** Click into the service component implemented by the native provider you will use, and import it into your chatbot.
    ::: thumbnail